blmarquess/azure-storage-provider-strapi/README.md

-# strapi-azure-upload

-## Description
+# Azure Storage Provider for Strapi

-This is a simple script to upload files to a Nexus repository using the Strapi API.
+This is a Strapi provider for Azure Storage.
+It allows you to use Azure Storage as a provider for your Strapi uploads and media.